Lifespan: Eishō 12 (1515) to 5/21 of Tenshō 3 (1575) [under another theory, he was born in 1514]

 Baba Nobuharu served as a bushō during the Sengoku period.

-In later generations, Nobuharu is counted as one of the Four Heavenly Kings of the Takeda.
+In later generations, Nobuharu is counted as one of the Four Heavenly Kings of the Takeda (along with Naitō Masatoyo, Yamagata Masakage, and Kasuga Toratsuna) as well as one of the Twenty-Four Generals of the Takeda.
 In some sources, he is referred to as Fusanobu.
-As a senior retainer of the Takeda, Nobuharu served multiple generations of leaders, including Takeda Nobutora, Takeda Shingen , and Takeda Katsuyori.
+As a senior retainer of the Takeda, Nobuharu served multiple generations of leaders, including Takeda Nobutora, Takeda Shingen, and Takeda Katsuyori.
 Nobuharu died in the Battle of Nagashino against the allied forces of the Oda and Tokugawa in Mikawa Province in 1575.

 Nobuharu was born either in Eishō 11 (1514) or Eishō 12 (1515).

-The Baba clan originated from the Settsu-Genji, a lineal branch of the Sewa-Genji family.
-The Baba were related to the Minamoto surname as remote ancestors of Minamoto no Nakamasa (Baba Nakamasa), a great-grandchild of Minamoto no Yorimitsu.
+The Baba clan originated from the Settsu-Genji, descendants of the Sewa-Genji.
+The Baba were remote ancestors of Minamoto no Nakamasa (Baba Nakamasa), a great-grandchild of Minamoto no Yorimitsu.
 Nobuharu was a grandchild of Minamoto no Nobumitsu (Toki Mitsunobu), the founder of the Toki clan originating from the Mino-Genji faction of the Settsu-Genji.
 Nobuharu was a member of the family of Toki Mitsuhira (Minamoto no Mitsuhira) who settled in the Toki District of Mino Province.
 The family moved to the village of Kyōraishi in Kai Province and adopted the surname of Kyōraishi.
 Nobuharu adopted the name of Kyōraishi Kagemasa, and later inherited the family name of the Baba clan and changed his name to Baba Nobufusa.
 He then changed his name from Nobufusa to Nobuharu.
 His common name was Minbu Shōyū, and, later, Mino-no-kami.
-Thereafter, he was feared as the Oni-Mino or Demon of Mino.
+Thereafter, he was feared as the Oni-Mino, or Demon of Mino.

 Service to the Takeda